 Which of the books I would recommend clearly depends on where you are in your pizza journey and what you are looking for.
 If you want to get straight to the standard recipes without detours and dedicate yourself primarily to pan pizzas, then it’s worth taking a look at Perfect Pan Pizza.
 If that’s too boring for you and you’d rather expand the standard repertoire with exotic variations, you should take a closer look at Pizza Czar.
 If you want to read anecdotes from the world of pizzaioli as well as recipes, you should also take a look at American Pie.

 Thanks for reading!
-If you have any unanswered questions or if you have any recommendation for books about American-style pizzas, feel free to let me know in the comments.
-I’d appreciate it, if you could share this article with friends and family.
+I hope my review of the American-style pizza books was valuable to you.
+If you have any unanswered questions, feel free to let me know in the comments.
+I’d appreciate it if you could share this article with your friends.